masakhane-io/masakhane-mt/README.md

 <img src="https://pbs.twimg.com/profile_images/1255858628986384384/d7Lk9I-w_400x400.jpg" >
 </div>

-**MASAKHANE** is an research effort for machine translation for African languages that is OPEN SOURCE, CONTINENT-WIDE, DISTRIBUTED and ONLINE.
-This GitHub repository houses the data, code, results and research for building open baseline translation results for African languages.
+**MASAKHANE** is an research effort for NLP for African languages that is OPEN SOURCE, CONTINENT-WIDE, DISTRIBUTED and ONLINE.
+This GitHub repository houses the data, code, results and research for building open baseline NLP results for African languages.

 Website: [masakhane.io](https://masakhane.io)